grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 .. image:: images/vnc-input.png

-3. Input your username and password, set up in `chapter 1 <Acquiring your Operating System>`_.
+3. Input your username and password, set up in step1_.

 4. The Pi OS will open in your TigerVNC window.

 .. image:: images/pi-os-splash.jpg

 You can now access your headless using TigerVNC, and use your Pi remotely from the PC used to set this up.
 TigerVNC can also be installed on other PCs and accessed using the same credentials.